TechDufus/techdufus.github.io/_posts/Functions.md

 ## What is the difference between a function and a script?

-If you've ever created a PowerShell script before, you know that a script is simple PowerShell code that is stored inside of a file with the extension **.ps1**.
-A function is a way for us to take some of your code that you feel would be useful to to reuse and give it a name.
+If you've ever created a PowerShell script before, you know that a script is simply PowerShell code that is stored inside of a file with the extension **.ps1**.
+A function is a way for us to take some of your code that we feel would be useful to to reuse and give it a name.
 Whenever we call that name, it will call the code that we have stored behind that name.

 But how is that any different than just re-calling the script that we've made?
-Well, the difference between a script and a function os that a function is meant to be flexible, meaning the code it runs can be used for multiple different scenarios.
+Well, the difference between a script and a function is that a function is meant to be flexible, meaning the code it runs can be used for multiple different scenarios.
 It is when you provide the function with specific information (by using parameters) will the function be able to perform tasks that the non-flexible script wouldn't be able to do.

 ## How to create a function

 In my example, I created a function called `New-Folder` to help me create folders more quickly.
-The basic PowerShell command for this is this.
+Here is the basic PowerShell command for this.
 ```powershell
 New-Item -Name "FolderName" -Path "path\to\folder\" -ItemType Directory
 ```

-As you can see, every time I want to create a folder, I have to give the Name, Path, and the item type for PowerShell to create.
+As you can see, every time I want to create a folder, I have to give the **Name**, **Path**, and the **ItemType** for PowerShell to create.
 Well...
 I'm a lazy guy, so I want to wrap this code in a function.
 Let's create a function called `New-Folder`.
 You can do this directly from within a PowerShell console, or fire up your favorite code editor (#VSCodeForTheWin!) and then simply copy/paste into a PowerShell session from there.

 I will be defining this code from VSCode, and to test, I'll copy/paste it into a console.
 To define a function, you just type `function` before the name you want to give it, like this.